jkarnowski/Gender-Guesser/README.md

-##Guess Gender App
+##Gender-Guesser App

-Guess Gender is a Rails app that takes in height (inches) and weight(lbs) and returns a guess at what your gender might be
+Gender Guesser is a Rails app that takes in height (inches) and weight(lbs) and returns a guess at what your gender might be

 Goal: that it becomes more accurate at guessing a person's gender over time